Strategy11/formidable-forms/readme.txt

 * Fix: Updated deprecated blacklist functions in WP 5.5.
 * Fix: Add more checks to the installation triggers to prevent them from being triggered at unintended times.
 * Show a more helpful error message in some cases when the XML import fails.

-= 4.06.01 =
-* Remove the top level nav notification for inbox notifications.
-* Use the frm_display_value hook for each different case where values are displayed (entries list table, view an entry, summary field...)
-* Fix: Left and right margin setting on buttons was being ignored.
-Use something like "10px 10px" in the button margin setting to show margins on the sides.
-* Fix: Prevent a js error in some cases when the ajax response isn't json.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>